avivohra97/AutomationTestFramework/README.md

 It is annotation based library, where annotation is extra info attached to a class or method

 add @Test to the method you want to run.
+- @Test(description = "Login flow", groups = {"e2e","sanity"}), here desc is self-description and groups are a way to categorize tests.

+### Script practices
+Test methods
+- Test script must be small.
+- Should not have conditions loops or try catch.
+- Reduce use of local variables.
+- At least one assertion.